6 min read

 Traditionally, no one told boys what to expect at training.
 Allusions to the difficulty and stress, but no outright explanations.
 They reached thirteen with no true idea of what they were in for.
 Nothing they imagined, in their games or daydreams, could begin to prepare them.

 The big three were present, somehow commanding attention without a word.
-I stood beside the Grand General, who was next to the High Preacher and Executive Governor.
+I stood beside the Grand General, who was next to the High Preacher and the Executive Governor.
 It was rare for all three to be in the same room, but always for inductions.
 All of us would speak to the newly minted men, amping them up for their training.

 Every aspect of training was intentional.
 It was a process honed over centuries, designed to shape boys into hardened militiamen.
-They would hear some speeches, then immediately separate into individual cells with only a slat in the door for light, fed once a day, and never spoken to for a week.
+They would hear some speeches, then immediately be separated into individual cells with only a slat in the door for light, fed once a day, and never spoken to for a week.
 Guardians patrolled the hall, ensuring none of the Catechumens communicated.
 They would bang on the doors, scream, and crack lashes until they finally opened the doors and acted as if none of it happened.
 They would lead their charges to a hot meal and warm shower, show them to their bunks.
 For a week, there would be gentleness, compliments, and kindness.

 At the start of the third week, the real hell began.
 I still remembered what it was like to go from isolation to warmth to the worst experience of my life in under a month.
 The Guardian's lashes were the gentlest part of the next six months.